Mayoral candidate Norm Knapp withdraws from race

-Mayoral candidate Norm Knapp has withdrawn from the City of Moab election.
+Mayoral candidate Norm Knapp has withdrawn from the City of Moab mayoral election.

 Six people are still in the running for mayor: Sherri Costanza, Aaron Davies, Kent Green, Joette Langianese, Stephen Stocks, and Bill Winfield.
 The position of mayor is an elected, nonpartisan position with a term of four years.